as5906/HypoxiaMOA-HUVEC/README.md

 # HypoxiaMOA-HUVEC

-Scripts for Analyzing MOA-seq Data in HUVECs under Hypoxia
+Scripts for Analyzing MOA-seq Data in HUVECs under Hypoxia.
+Folders for each figure are provided showing workflows for the data generated.
+The scripts below represents some of the core workflows used for the figures.

 ### Description
 This repository contains a collection of scripts developed to process MOA-seq data from HUVECs under hypoxic conditions.
 The pipeline covers initial processing of paired-end reads, CPM normalization, and downstream analyses, including clustering, differential expression, and Gene Set Enrichment Analysis (GSEA).
 The provided tools allow you to: